xyzroe/ZigStarGW-MT/README.md

 ### 2.B NVRAM Tools
 If you have any troubles with Zigbee network NVRAM tool may help you.

 - **Read** button saves *.json file on your disk with current NVRAM state of your Zigbee module for future restore.
 - **Write** button reads *.json file from your disk with saved NVRAM state and write it to your Zigbee module.
-- **Erase** button cleans your Zigbee module NVRAM for a fresh install
+- **Erase** button cleans your Zigbee module NVRAM for a fresh install.
 <div align="center"><img src="https://zig-star.com/images/radio-docs/multitool/multitool-3.png"></div>

 ### Based on